DrSquare/ConsumerReviewNLP/README.md

 https://www.dropbox.com/s/lvdjlc67uvo94nr/The%20IRI%20Marketing%20Data%20Set.pdf
 ## Both datasets are licensed only for research purposes.
 Please be careful not to distribute these beyond this project.

-## 2. Key Reference: Note that there are sizable NLP research before Deep Learning
+## 2. Key Reference: Note that there have been sizable NLP research before the application of LLM.
+However, those efforts were not scalable due to high-cost manual labeling tasks.
 (1) J. McAuley and J. Leskovec.
 "Hidden factors and hidden topics: understanding rating dimensions with review text," RecSys, 2013. http://i.stanford.edu/~julian/pdfs/recsys13.pdf